RandomUsername127/Weather-API/README.md

 (3)It is a small application.<br />

 <br />
-For more information please visit: https://openweathermap.org/appid
+For more information about the api please visit: https://openweathermap.org/appid